Tremeschin/Monolithium/.github/readme.md

 ## 📦 Installation

 > [!NOTE]
-> Windows users will need to install [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) for linkers, or alternatively [MSYS2](https://www.msys2.org/) environment with the package `mingw-w64-ucrt-x86_64-gcc` and compile in a UCRT64 shell.
+> Windows users will need to install [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) for linkers, or alternatively a [MSYS2](https://www.msys2.org/) environment with the package `mingw-w64-ucrt-x86_64-gcc` and compile in a UCRT64 shell.

 Install [Git](https://git-scm.com/downloads) and [astral-sh/uv](https://docs.astral.sh/uv/), open a terminal in some directory and run:
 - `git clone https://github.com/Tremeschin/Monolithium && cd Monolithium`